 I had to look up who she is, she doesn’t even follow me back.
 This way apparently even strangers or “weak links” will notice.

-Add keyword to name – Use your keyword in the Google+ page description.
+Add keyword to your name – Use your keyword in the website title.
 A brand+keyword page ranks better than just a brand of course when it comes to [seo].